souru98/JavaScript-ProblemSolving-Questions/README.md

   isPalindrome("race Car"); // true

   function isPalindrome(word) {
-    var letters_only = word.replace(/[^a-z]+/g,"");
+    // Replace all non-letter chars with "" and change to lowercase var letters_only = word.replace(/[^a-z]+/g,"");
     letters_only = letters_only.toLowerCase();

-    return (letters_only === letters_only.split("").reverse().join(""));
+    // Compare the string with the reversed version of the string return (letters_only === letters_only.split("").reverse().join(""));
   }
   ```